assamite/cc-mas-course/docs/source/setup.rst

 We strongly encourage the use of virtual environments (see below).

 .. note::
-	These instructions are made for Unix (and OSX).
-Some of the steps will not work on Windows.
-Should you encounter any problems, please try to solve them first by yourself as the course staff's Windows experiences tend to be old.
+	These instructions are made for Linux and OSX.

 Installing Python 3.5.x
 -----------------------